oddlama/vane/README.md

 - [x] Skip night with 50% of players sleeping
 - [ ] Store XP in bottles (with slight loss)
 - [x] Limit anvil repair cost to remove 'too-expensive'
-- [ ] All recipes are automatically unlocked when joining the server
+- [x] All recipes will be unlocked automatically when joining the server

 #### Administrative and 'meta' features